-Archie Is Now The Most Popular Baby Boy’s Name In The U.S., Thanks To The Newest Member Of The Royal Family
+Archie Is Now The Most Popular Baby Boy’s Name In The U.S. Thanks To The Newest Member Of The Royal Family

 — ITV News (@itvnews) July 6, 2019

-At this point a couple of relevant facts bear noting.
-For one thing, it’s the name “Archie” that’s now suddenly popular, after dropping out of the top 1,000 in the 1980s.
+At this point, a couple of relevant facts bear noting.
+For one thing, it’s the name “Archie” that’s now suddenly popular after dropping out of the top 1,000 in the 1980s.
 Its base name, Archibald, still isn’t even in the top 100.
 And second, Archie was making something of a comeback even before the Earl of Dumbarton was born.

 Will #Riverdale fans see a new relationship blossom between Archie Andrews and #Sabrina Spellman after a huge hint? #CAOS https://t.co/ic6NkmYScs pic.twitter.com/04y4EDUD5R